-- Half of babies do not survive beyond the first week of life.
+- Half of the babies do not survive beyond the first week of life.

 - Nine out of 10 children will die before their first birthday.

-- Some children survive into adolescence, but with serious developmental and medical problems.
+- Some children persist into adolescence but with severe developmental and medical problems.

-The most common form of Edwards syndrome is complete trisomy 18, which means that the baby has three complete copies of chromosome 18 instead of two.
+The most common form of Edwards syndrome is complete trisomy 18, which means that the baby has three full copies of chromosome 18 instead of two.

-Yet another type is mosaic trisomy 18, which means that there is an effect in some cells, but not all.
+Yet another type is mosaic trisomy 18, which means that some cells have an effect, but not all.
 The last two types are rare compared to complete trisomy 18.